tomasjurasek/AspNetCore.Mvc.Routing.Localization/README.md

 > WARNING: We support only the **RouteDataRequestCultureProvider** with the RouteDataStringKey = "culture".

-The supported combinations for creating a translated route.
+The supported combinations of attributes for creating a translated route.

 | Status   |      Controller      | Action |
 |:--------:|:--------------------:|:------:|